 On the way back, we spotted two leopards crossing the road.
 It was already pretty dark but you can’t miss big guys like them!
 Amazing.

 Located on the South East coast of Sri Lanka, this Natural Reserve could seem a bit out of the way, when it is actually just a few hours away from one of the most popular destinations in the country, Galle.
 A getaway from Tissamaharama, the biggest town near the park entrance, only the last 20 minutes of the ride are through a dirt road which is being fixed at the moment.

 HOW TO GET TO YALA NATIONAL PARK

 If you are planning to arrive via public transport, trains stop at Matara and buses at Tissamaharama.
-From there, you might want to arrange your own private transportation contacting your hotel.
-I wouldn’t recommend a tuk-tuk , even when it would be the cheapest way, because the conditions of the road leading to the park entrance are not the greatest.
+From there, you might want to arrange your own private transportation with your hotel.
+I wouldn’t recommend a tuk-tuk, even when it would be the cheapest way, because the conditions of the road leading to the park entrance are not the greatest.

 WHEN TO VISIT YALA NATIONAL PARK

 Yala is an all year round destination and wildlife safaris run every day.
 Many tourists, when visiting the island, make a quick one or two nights stop at Yala National Park when actually three or four nights are needed at least if you want to really absorb what the place has to offer.